evxiong/mp3-album-formatter/README.md

 ## Future features

-- Support for updating metadata on single tracks or a subset of tracks from an album
 - Support for user-specified file name format
 - Support for nested MP3 files in the album folder
 - Support for using track name metadata for matching, when file names are not helpful